James Ryan Requeima

 Machine Learning

 I'm currently a postdoctoral fellow at the University of Toronto and the Vector Institute in Toronto, Canada.
 My supervisor is David Duvenaud.
-I'm interested in meta-learning, neural processes, deep probabilistic models and approximate inference methods.
+I'm interested in meta-learning, neural processes, deep probabilistic models and using LLMs for probabilistic regression.

 My PhD was in machine learning at the University of Cambridge in the Computational and Biological Learning Lab.
 My advisor was Dr. Richard Turner.